Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Results

 \subsection{Qualitative results}

 In this section, we present qualitative results of the segmentations of the proposed and reference models.
-Figure~\ref{fig:qualitative-gabriel1} shows two cases from the Radboudumc test set where both the proposed and BAMF-model (baseline) are able to detect the abnormality (reference mask in yellow, predictions in orange), while TotalSegmentator is not.
-The segmentation of the abnormality as predicted by the proposed model more closely mimics the annotation mask compared to the segmentation predicted by the BAMF-model (baseline).
+Figure~\ref{fig:qualitative-gabriel1} shows two cases from the Radboudumc test set where both the proposed and BAMF-model (baseline) are able to detect the renal mass (reference mask in yellow, predictions in orange), while TotalSegmentator misses the lesions in the first case.
+The biggest lesion in the top row of Figure~\ref{fig:qualitative-gabriel1} presents as a homogeneously fluid-filled, non-enhancing mass consistent with a simple or low-complexity cyst.
+The segmentation of the renal mass as predicted by the proposed model more closely mimics the annotation mask compared to the segmentation predicted by the BAMF-model (baseline).
 The kidneys (blue) are similar between all models.

 Figure~\ref{fig:charite_case2} presents two cases from the Charité Universitätsmedizin Berlin test set.
 The papillary renal cell carcinoma in the first row (yellow ground truth) has grown around the kidney and the characteristic kidney shape is not detectable anymore.
 The second row shows a tumor case on a remnant kidney.
 The proposed model did segment the tumors (orange) in both cases and did correctly capture the remnant kidney (blue).
 The BAMF-model did segment parts of the remnant kidney but could not correctly delineate the uncommon tumor shapes.